 Which gaming headset has better software?

-SteelSeries’ headsets all use the same Engine software that acts as hub for all of your SteelSeries peripherals.
+SteelSeries’ headsets all use the same Engine software as hub for all of your SteelSeries peripherals.
 You can create a custom EQ and enable power-saver adjustments, but otherwise, its headset utility is minimal.
-Gameplay is unaffected whether you do or don’t download Engine software, which is a huge plus.
+Gameplay is unaffected whether you do or don’t download Engine software, which is a huge plus—neither headset supports virtual surround sound on their own (only through consoles like the PlayStation 5).

 SteelSeries Arctis 7P and Arctis 1 Wireless sound identical